SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

 ## Test the Application

+### Instructions for Simplicity Studio IDE and Silicon Labs devices (SoC and NCP Modes)

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
+- Flash, run and debug the application.

+### Instructions for Keil IDE and STM32F411RE MCU

+- Build the application.
+- Set the Docklight up by connecting STM32's Serial COM port.
+This enables you to view the application prints.
 - Flash, run and debug the application.

 Follow the steps as mentioned for the successful execution of the application: